 Answer.
 There are different testing sites, the state governs where the examinations will be.
 We will work with you to help fill in any blanks in regard to your state exam.
 You will have to perform a written and practical examination in order to secure your Esthiology license.
 You become certified after taking our 450 hour Esthiology exam.

 Answer.
-Many students work and go to school so we have set up the curriculum to be “life-friendly”.
-Mondays, Tuesdays, and three Saturdays per month from 9 a.m. to 5 p.m. are instruction days.
+Many students work and go to school so we have set up the curriculum to be “life-friendly” meaning school is on Mondays and Saturdays from 9 a.m. to 5:30 p.m.
 This gives you plenty of study time during the week.

 Answer.
 Salons, Health clubs, Health spas, Plastic Surgeon and Dermatology offices, Licensed schools, Cosmetic companies, Medi-spas, even your own home or office.